Know About Period Problems

 Stress can always wreak havoc on our bodies and sometimes cause our period to get off schedule.
 However, if your periods have been like clockwork and you suddenly stop having them or begin having them sporadically, you may need to see your doctor.
 This could be an indication of a hormone imbalance problem or an indicator of improper eating habits.

 Strange discharge or smell

 If your smell is suddenly altered beyond what is normal for this time of the month and has become a foul-smelling discharge, you may have the infection of some sort.

 Unusually painful headaches

-If a headache only appears around the time of your period and is blinding or again, is so painful it that it disrupts your daily life, see a doctor.
+If a headache only appears around the time of your period and is blinding or again, is so painful that it disrupts your daily life, then its time to see a doctor.
 Hormonal imbalance may be the blame.

 Things you should avoid during Periods

 This carving for food comes a month but the weight which you gain by the calories stay long.
 Drink a lot of water and eat healthy meals and getting enough rest and sleep are the ways to feel better during periods.

 Exercising too hard

 During the period you have lost much blood and your blood iron level is low which may result in it making hard to exercise.
-Keep your self-hydrated and tone down your workout for a week before getting back to old routine.
+Keep your self-hydrated and tone down your workout for a week before getting back to the old routine.

 Wearing Napkins / Tampons for too long

 Be sure you follow the instruction written on the napkin or tampon you use. wearing for longer may lead to bacterial infection.

-Little cramps are common during periods but if you are experiencing much pain that you are not able to go to school or for work than you certainly need to visit a doctor.
+Little cramps are common during periods but if you are experiencing much pain that you are not able to go to school or for work then you certainly need to visit a doctor.

 Smoking Cigarettes during periods result to have longer and heavier periods, as well as an increase in cramps lasting for two or more days.